Mohammer5/knowledgebase/Ancient Stuff/Videos/A case for a lost civilization.md

 [Source](https://www.youtube.com/watch?v=6mT9OCCVwBw)

-More tool marks can be found on the stone of the pregnant woman on the remaining rock that still underneath the megalith.
+More tool marks can be found on the stone of the pregnant woman on the remaining rock that is still underneath the megalith.
 When examining the tool marks closely, it's clear that these marks could not have been produced with the tools of the people who we attribute with having worked on these stones.
 The angled cuts in this particular example are too symmetrical for having been